fedeholc/foldersync/README.md

   - `foldersync.refreshView`: Manually refresh the synchronized folders view.
   - `foldersync.openView`: Open the FolderSync view.

+## Warnings

+The first time you synchronize two folders, all files from the source folder will be copied to the destination folder without any confirmation.
+If there are files in the destination folder with the same name, they will be overwritten.
+If there are files in the destination folder that do not exist in the source folder, they will be copied to the source folder.

+Please ensure that you have backups of any important data before using this extension.
+Use git so you can revert any unwanted changes.

 ## Extension Settings

 FolderSync can be configured in two ways: